Sales & Marketing Advice

 Remember that it usually takes multiple exposures before a customer makes a purchasing decision.
 Prepare to send out numerous mailings before you see meaningful results, and don’t be afraid to tweak your strategies if something you’re doing isn’t working.

-Finally, could you be sure to include a call to action?
+Finally, please include a call to action.
 The best marketing campaign will fail if your customer isn’t directed toward the next step.
-Please refer them to your website or give them a number to call and set up a consultation, depending on your business.
+Please refer them to your website or provide them with a contact number to schedule a consultation, depending on your business practices.

 So, is direct mail dead?
 Not if you know what you’re doing.
 A diverse and well-rounded marketing strategy is the cornerstone of a successful business.
 Click on my contact form and schedule a complimentary video call to discuss your marketing plan today.